 ➤ Speculation as to how successful the implementation of devolution has been

 Movements which were dedicated to the introduction of greater selfgovernment for Britain’s national regions can be traced back as far as the

-European cities in which its operational centres are
+How might NGOs respond?
+Will MSF leave the European cities in which its operational centres are

 based, and will the International Rescue Committee move from its New York headquarters to Dakar,